The Vestibulocochlear Nerve (CN VIII)

 The vestibulocochlear nerve is the eighth paired cranial nerve.
 It is comprised of two parts – vestibular fibres and cochlear fibres.
 Both have a purely sensory function.

-In this article, we will consider the anatomical course, special sensory functions and clinical relevance of this nerve.
+In this article, we will look at the anatomy of the vestibulocochlear nerve – its anatomical course, special sensory functions and clinical relevance.

 Anatomical Course